Canadian Red Cross: Krever Commission

 Until September 28, 1998, the Canadian Red Cross was responsible for all blood services in Canada.
 On the recommendation of the Krever Commission, the organization was removed from this position and replaced by the Canadian Blood Services.
 This was due to nationwide controversy when it was revealed that the Canadian Red Cross had supplied, between 1986 and 1990, blood which it knew might be tainted with hepatitis C and HIV.

 During the AIDS crisis, the Canadian Red Cross Society had accused the Haitian community of carrying the AIDS virus without any factual or empirical evidence and banned them from donating blood.
 Haitian communities and organizations had worked with other activist groups such as the AIDS Committee of Toronto and organized against the Red Cross due to this.

 In 1994, an investigation found that 95 percent of hemophiliacs who used blood products supplied by the Canadian Red Cross prior to 1990 had contracted hepatitis C. According to the Krever Commission, approximately 85 percent of those infections could have been prevented.
 A case that calls attention to this statistic is the distribution of Marine Simon Thwaites' blood in Halifax, Nova Scotia in 1983-1984.
 Their blood was not properly tested by the Canadian Red Cross before distribution.
 After his blood was administered he was notified that someone had a bad reaction to his blood and he was advised to seek further testing.
 Thwaites then tested HIV-positive shortly after and when he asked for more information on his condition from the Red Cross they responded by telling him they were unsure of what to do and directed him to return to work.

 The lack of testing donated blood continued to contribute to others becoming HIV-positive.
-Just a year later in December of 1985, a child who received blood from the Canadian Red Cross passed away.
+Just a year later in December 1985, a child who received blood from the Canadian Red Cross died.
 After an autopsy was performed it was confirmed it was due to HIV.
 Reid Gagnon, also received blood from that batch of plasma, and was encouraged to get tested.
 He was found to be positive as well.
 It was confirmed that the Red Cross had not tested numerous batches of donated blood for HIV or antibodies although the testing was widely available.
 After patients tested HIV-positive, the Red Cross, the hospital where the transfusion occurred, and the surgeon present, were silent and never reached out to other patients.
 This is all despite Gagnon, and his wife Mary Gagnon, making an attempt to be seen and heard by the Red Cross.
 After Reid Gagnon passed, his wife finally heard from the hospital, however, it was only a request for the funds due.
 Mary Gagnon sent out a letter with her concerns and received no response from the Red Cross, only a hospital administrator apologizing and claiming in the future similar situations would be handled differently.